 START workshop takes place on campus in the weeks before fall classes begin.
-During this workshop students receive instruction in teamwork and leadership; a campus and degree program orientation; self-assessment exercises for purposes of leadership and career development; and meet their program cohort group.
+During this workshop students receive instruction in teamwork and communication skills; a campus and degree program orientation; an introduction to the Graduate Career Service office; as well as meet their program cohort group.